sablier-labs/docs/docs/contracts/v2/guides/08-etherscan.md

 :::tip

-In case of tuple, ensure to follow the best practices:
+In case of a tuple, ensure to follow the best practices:

 1. Use square brackets
 2. Wrap addresses in double quotes